TRIQS/hartree_fock/doc/index.rst

          :target: https://github.com/triqs/hartree_fock

-An example application using cpp2py and :ref:`TRIQS <triqslibs:welcome>`.
+An application based on :ref:`TRIQS <triqslibs:welcome>` for using the Hartree-Fock method to solve lattice and impurity problems.

 This documentation is generated based on `rst <https://de.wikipedia.org/wiki/ReStructuredText>`_ files and the comments in the sources and headers.